AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 > <th></th></tr></table>

 >
-> A: The sequential vectorised version is faster than with Data.Vector.
-Why was this?
+> A: The core for the vectorised.seq version is equivalent to the vector version.
+We expect the backend has compiled it differently.
+Check this again with LLVM.
+> B: The vectorised.par version runs faster than vectorised.seq because the latter has a duplicate loop counter in the inner loop.
+We need a duplicate-loop-counter removal optimisation.

 > **Status**: fine
+> **Todo**: Check again with LLVM.

 <table><tr><th>[ Evens](http://darcs.haskell.org/libraries/dph/dph-examples/imaginary/Evens/)</th>
 <td>